AngelLeGrande-coder/Capstone-Business-Ledger/README.md

 ## 👁️ Overview

-**Tokyo Ghoul Ledger** is a Java command-line application that reimagines a financial tracking system through the dark, stylish world of *Tokyo Ghoul*.
+**Tokyo Ghoul Ledger** is a Java application that reimagines a financial tracking system through the dark, stylish world of *Tokyo Ghoul*.
 Users can log deposits and payments, view categorized reports, and explore an interactive ledger filled with lore-based flavor text.

 All transactions are stored in a CSV file (`transactions.csv`) — representing the “records of ghouls and investigators.”